The Coding Limits of Robust Watermarking for Generative Models: A Concrete Attack

 This reasoning led to the crop-and-resize attack.
-We take a watermarked $512\times512$ image, crop $15$ pixels from each side to obtain a $482\times482$ image, and then resize it back to $512\times512$ using bicubic interpolation.\footnote{We use a $15$\,px crop by default; for tightly framed images a smaller crop (e.g., $10$\,px) suffices, as in Figure~\ref{fig:border_strategy}.} The crop removes only a narrow border, and the interpolation smoothly reconstructs missing pixels from their neighbors.
+We take a watermarked $512\times512$ image, crop $15$ pixels from each side to obtain a $482\times482$ image, and then resize it back to $512\times512$ using bicubic interpolation.
+The crop removes only a narrow border, and the interpolation smoothly reconstructs missing pixels from their neighbors.
 Visually, the result is nearly indistinguishable from the original.
+We use a $15$\,px crop by default because it is more reliable across examples, although for tightly framed images a $10$\,px crop still suffices, as in Figure~\ref{fig:border_strategy}.
+A $5$\,px crop is no longer reliable.
+Bilinear interpolation shows the same qualitative behavior as bicubic interpolation.
 Examples are shown in Figure~\ref{fig:crop-resize-examples}, where side-by-side comparisons reveal no perceptible difference between the original and the cropped-and-resized images.

 The effect on the watermark is decisive.
 Across more than one thousand test cases, the recovered latent after crop-and-resize showed pre-decoding error rates concentrated near $50\%$.
 This error rate is exactly the threshold at which BP decoding fails.
 Indeed, in every trial the decoder was unable to recover the codeword, and detection failed completely.
 Unlike the earlier attacks, which either left the watermark intact or visibly degraded the image, this single transformation erased the watermark while keeping the content unchanged.